Quakers -- Ohio

 Overview Halliday Jackson (1771-1835) was a Quaker minister from New Garden and Darby, Pa..
 From 1798 to 1800 he joined the Quaker mission to the Seneca Indians organized by the Indian Committee of Philadelphia Yearly Meeting.
 Shortly after his return from the mission to the Seneca, Halliday Jackson married Jane Hough and moved to Darby, Pa.
 Following Jane's death in 1830, Halliday Jackson remarried in 1833 to Ann P. Paschall (1792-1874), also a Quaker minister.
 These records contain documents relating...

-Scope and Content note This collection is comprised of the single letterbook of Benjamin Ladd's personal correspondence.
-Includes letter written by Ladd to his wife Elizabeth, sister Isabella Ladd, Phillip Price, Jonathon Taylor, John Whitchall, Abner Winder, Daniel Quinby, Christopher Healy, Deborah Cook, and Thomas Tucker.
-Letters written to Benjamin Ladd from Stephen Grellet.
+Overview This volume includes Benjamin Ladd's personal correspondence.
+Includes letters written by Ladd to his wife Elizabeth Ladd, sister Isabella Ladd, Phillip Price, Jonathon Taylor, John Whitchall, Abner Winder, Daniel Quinby, Christopher Healy, Deborah Cook, and Thomas Tucker.
+Also includes letters written to Benjamin Ladd from Stephen Grellet.

 Overview Edward F. Stratton (1876-1968) was a Quaker from Salem and Barnesville, Ohio.
 He served as Curator of the Salem Quarterly Meeting records and was Librarian of the Friends Society, Salem, Ohio.
 The collection contains historical and biographical information compiled by Edward F. Stratton about the Maule, Stratton, Williams, and related Ohio Quaker families, especially those involved in separations in Ohio Yearly Meeting.
 Of particular interest are Joshua's Maule's diaries and correspondence...